alexji/payne_workflow/README.md

 Workflow scripts for running and fitting the Payne for high-resolution spectra.

 ## Expected Steps/Modules
-1. Synthesize Synthetic Grid.
+0. Synthesize Synthetic Grid.
 We will start with MOOG/ATLAS based on SMHR and eventually move to Turbospectrum/MARCS.
+   (This will happen eventually and probably will be mostly from a separate library.)

-2. Train the Payne.
+1. Train the Payne.
 Uses the library `The_Payne`
-  2b.
-Check the Payne interpolation results, develop model masks
+  1a.
+Train the Payne
+  1b.
+Check the Payne interpolation results at a spectrum level 1c.
+Check the Payne interpolation results by fitting actual labels 1d.
+If the spectrum-level interpolation is good enough, add masks

-3. Use the Payne to fit high-res spectra.
-Uses the library `Payne4MIKE` 3b.
+2. Use the Payne to fit high-res spectra.
+Uses the library `Payne4MIKE` 2a.
 Check the Payne fits against standard stars and develop model masks.

-4. Batch fit large numbers of spectra.
+3. Batch fit large numbers of spectra.